EgeEken/Simplify-Video/README.md

 I had the idea of making this for a long time since it's only the natural progression of the original program but what really made me finally do it was that i needed a way to turn frames of videos into simplified versions for easier AI training, and then i realised "oh wait i literally already have a program that does this"

 UPDATE: Decided to release this as part of the [ImageProcessing_Ege library](https://github.com/EgeEken/ImageProcessing_Ege) instead of a seperate program just for itself.
 The library includes updated and improved versions of all my image processing projects as well as some other useful functions.
 Unfortunately, what was a relatively small time loss on single images quickly becomes a major issue when you apply it to hundreds of frames in a video, as well as having to account for the time to process the video itself, so this program is practically unusable for anything.
+So i ended up just using black and white frames for my ai project

 <details><summary>Results: (click here to open)</summary>
 <p>